nz-is/Transfer-Learning/README.md

-This repo consist of util script for extraction intermediate features by CNNand save it to disk in HDF5 format.
+This repo consist of util script for extraction intermediate features by CNN and save it to disk in HDF5 format.